 let's make a band

-Fuck it, Let’s Make a Band was a day-long proposition and experimental intervention setting out to make a band in a park with strangers.
-It was orchestrated in June 2016 during the Antiuniversity Festival at Hope Play Space, Finsbury Park, London.
+Fuck it, Let’s Make a Band was a day-long workshop setting out to make a band in a park with strangers, June 2016 during the Antiuniversity Festival at Hope Play Space, Finsbury Park, London.

 On the day 30 odd people came together and were introduced to a series of prompts which, aided by props culminated in the group co-producing a song, costumes and dance routine that was performed a couple of times for a series of unsuspecting passersby.

 The propositions drew from feminist pedagogies seeking a horizontal structure to co-devise and tend to a supportive atmosphere.

 We set out

 to test and inhabit punk's often repeated claim that 'anyone can do it' and that 'you just need a few like minded people and some instruments'.